 Only Databricks administrators and object owners can grant access to securable objects.
-A user who creates a database, table, or view in SQL Analytics or using a Workspace cluster enabled for table access control becomes its owner.
+A user who creates a database, table, or view in Databricks SQL or using a cluster enabled for table access control becomes its owner.
 The owner is granted all privileges and can grant privileges to other users.
 If an object does not have an owner, an administrator can set object ownership.
 The following table summarizes the available roles and the objects for which each role can grant privileges.

 |Role||Can grant access privileges for|